 5 Tips for Leaders to Improve Psychological Safety

-- Respond strategically when mistakes are made: As a leader, you have to delegate to be effective and avoid burnout.
+- Respond strategically when mistakes are made: As a leader, you must delegate to be effective and avoid burnout.
 Sometimes when we delegate, the task is not completed correctly or the way we asked.
-Instead of taking the task away, consider how you can help that person grow and learn how to complete it correctly.
+Instead of taking the task away, consider how you can help that person grow and learn to complete it correctly.
 Encourage your employees to ask questions and speak up if they do not understand a task and check in with them to support their progress.

-- Stop, Breathe, Think: Try not to be reactive.
-When we hear feedback we do not like, then it is natural to react negatively.
-Take this as an opportunity to recognize without honest input, you cannot truly make a sound decision.
-By being less reactive to an employee’s opinions, you are laying the foundation for them to speak up the next time you want their input.
+- Stop, breathe, and think: Try not to be reactive.
+When we hear feedback we do not like, it is natural to react negatively.
+Take this as an opportunity to recognize that without honest input, you cannot make as sound a decision as you would with others’ eyes on it.
+By being less reactive to an employee’s honest opinions, you are laying a strong foundation for future valuable input.